-Artipelag is devoting its winter and spring season to a retrospective of one of the most remarkable collaborations in fashion: when cutting-edge Belgian designer Martin Margiela teamed up with Parisian house Hermès.
+Artipelag devoted its winter and spring season to a retrospective of one of the most remarkable collaborations in fashion: when cutting-edge Belgian designer Martin Margiela teamed up with Parisian house Hermès.

 Between 1997 and 2003, Martin Margiela was appointed by Jean-Louis Dumas, then CEO of Hermès, as artistic director of the Parisian house women’s ready-to-wear collections.
-This collaboration turned out to be one of the most exciting in fashion history, and it is now presented in the exhibition Margiela, The Hermès Years.
+This collaboration turned out to be one of the most exciting in fashion history, and was presented in the exhibition Margiela, The Hermès Years.

 Martin Margiela launched his own fashion house, Maison Martin Margiela, in 1988, and the enigmatic and reclusive designer soon revealed himself to be the antithesis of superstar designers.
 Margiela’s deconstruction of traditional fashion concepts in favour of a more artistic approach has established a reputation as one of the most avant-garde faces of the fashion industry.

 On the surface, one could imagine that a collaboration between Margiela and Hermès would be surprising, but Margiela proved to be a masterful interpreter of the Hermès DNA.
 In stark contrast to the fashion world’s fixation on eternal youth, his point of departure was the natural, mature woman.
 Margiela dressed women in genuine materials and employed the classic art of tailoring to articulate the architecture of the individual styles.
 The result was a remarkable fusion of the Margiela’s iconoclasm and Hermès’ timeless quality.